BITminicc/OpenAI-gym-LunarLander/README.md

 ------------
   Some parameters and calculation methods are being tested and need to be further improved.

-  do not care about 'save.py' or 'useless.py'
+  do not care about 'useless.py' because it is useless for the problem.

   take it easy